Chancellor Day Hall

 Canada H3A 1W9

 In addition to her teaching and research, she has been active in public interest work.
-She served as a Commissioner on the Quebec Human Rights and Youth Rights Commission from 1991-1996 and has been a consultant with the federal Department of Justice, the National Judicial Institute, the Canadian Human Rights Commission, the Truth and Reconciliation Commission of Canada, the Ontario Métis Aboriginal Association and the International Labour Organization.
+She served as a Commissioner on the Quebec Human Rights and Youth Rights Commission from 1991-1996 and has worked with the federal Department of Justice, the National Judicial Institute, the Canadian Human Rights Commission, the Truth and Reconciliation Commission of Canada, the Ontario Métis Aboriginal Association and the International Labour Organization.
 She was also on the Board of Directors of Equitas – International Centre for Human Rights Education, from 2006-2012.

 LL.M.
 (Harvard) 1985

 LL.B.
 (Toronto) 1984

 Director, Centre for Human Rights and Legal Pluralism, McGill University, 2010-2015

 Research Director, Centre for Human Rights and Legal Pluralism, McGill University, 2005-2010

 Full Professor, Faculty of Law, McGill University, 2006-present

 Associate Professor, Faculty of Law, McGill University, 1993-2006

 Commissioner, Quebec Human Rights and Youth Rights Commission, 1991-1996